Royal Navy's HMS Bronington: Historic warship set for 'plum site' in Portsmouth

-HMS Bronington set for 'plum site' in Portsmouth Historic Dockyard as hopes grow of saving submerge Royal Navy warship
+HMS Bronington set for 'plum site' in Portsmouth Historic Dockyard as optimism grows of saving submerged minehunter Royal Navy warship that proudly served country

 Last month The News revealed the secret discussions to save HMS Bronington between campaign group The Bronington Trust and unknown sources were in fact with the National Museum of the Royal Navy (NMRN) and Portsmouth Historic Dockyards.